CIT28/files/w4/ps0p1.md

 - In your codespace create a new folder inside the ps0 folder, make sure it is at the same level as cyberchase then create another folder named normals.
 - Change the current folder to normals, then use the following command to copy the database file:
     - ```curl -o normals.db https://raw.githubusercontent.com/CIT28/files/main/w4/normals.db```
-    - Create a file to store the queries name it p1-q.sql and a README.md with a heading for each problem 1 thru 6, commit with message:
+    - Create a file to store the queries name it p1-q.sql and a README.md include heading "Normals Problem Set Part 1" and a heading for each problem 1 thru 6 and, commit with message:
       - **COMMIT MESSAGE - "setup complete"**
 ### For each problem you need to do the following
 - For each problem, you need to:
 1. Write the query in the p1-q.sql file and make sure you get the correct output (see below)
 2. In the README.md, authenicate your work by copying the steps you took to get the correct output, do this under the heading for each problem.
-Create a new heading for this work name Normals Problem Set Part 1
 3. Open another terminal session to change the standard output to sent the output to powp1.txt, commit with message:
   - **COMMIT MESSAGE - "1. query, pow  and README.md complete"**
   - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
 "2. query, pow  and README.md complete")